-In response to the recent spate of articles about Rose McGowan which paint The Family International in a negative light, TFI’s Public Affairs desk issued the following statement:
+In response to the recent spate of articles about Rose McGowan which reference The Family International, he following statement was issued:

-The Family International is a Christian community currently present in over 90 countries, committed to sharing the message of God’s love with people around the globe.
-Our fundamental beliefs are generally in accordance with those held by Christians the world over; we also embrace some untraditional doctrines.
-(See the Family’s statement of faith) We seek to bring hope and spiritual renewal through the unconditional love of Jesus Christ that knows no borders or boundaries of race, creed, or social status.
+The Family International is a Christian online network of 1,900 members in 80 countries, committed to sharing the message of God’s love with people around the globe.
+We seek to bring hope and spiritual renewal through the unconditional love of Jesus Christ that knows no borders or boundaries of race, creed, or social status.

-Although TFI has apologized on a number of occasions to former members for any hurt, real or perceived, that they may have suffered during their time in our membership, we do not give credence to tales of institutionalized abuse told by those who seek to cause harm to our church and children.
-There is no basis in fact for such allegations, as evidenced by the findings of courts around the world, which evaluated over 600 children living in TFI communities by means of extensive court-appointed physical, psychological, and educational testing.
-In every case, the courts have been satisfied with the standard of life offered to the children.
-(For summaries of court rulings, click here)
+Although the Family International has apologized on a number of occasions to former members for any hurt, real or perceived, that they may have experienced during their membership, we do not give credence to tales of institutionalized abuse told by those who seek to promote their personal agendas or causes, or for financial gain.
+There is no basis in fact for such allegations, as evidenced by the findings of courts around the world, which evaluated over 600 children in the early 1990s living in communities of the Family International by means of extensive court-appointed physical, psychological, and educational testing.
+In every case, the courts were satisfied with the standard of life offered to the children.
+(For third party summaries of these court rulings, see here)